dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model for 3 epochs.

+Here is a visualisation of the output of the first activation layer (36 channels) while driving on track1:

+![alt text][image19]